 One important thing to note is that much of the coastline on the south coast of Providenciales is low limestone ironshore cliff.
 Turtle Tail is one of the few stretches of sand between Long Bay and Five Cays, so you don’t want to miss the beach.
 Between Turtle Tail and Five Cays, there’s only a small beach near South Side Marina and a very small patch of sand at Cooper Jack Bay Beach.

 A bit longer of an adventure is to kite from Long Bay Beach to the beach at the fishing settlement of Five Cays on Providenciales.
-This 9 mile (14.5km) route offers a bit more in the way of sights, and the typical end destination of Bugaloo’s Restaurant is a great place for to get food or refreshments after the safari.
+This 9 mile (14.5 km) route offers a bit more in the way of sights, and the typical end destination of Bugaloo’s Conch Crawl and Omar’s Beach Hut is a great place for to get food or refreshments after the safari.

 The common starting point is a shoal cay near Bellefield Landing that’s south of Parrot Cay.
 The route typically follows the south side of Parrot Cay, Dellis Cay, Fort George Cay, Stubbs Cay, Pine Cay, Water Cay, Half Moon Bay, and finally, Little Water Cay.
 Kiters usually then land at Emerald Point at Leeward on Providenciales.